roboticsoutreach/smallpeice-docs/docs/programming/vision/position.md

 : The distance between the camera and the centre of the marker, in millimetres.

 horizontal_angle
 : Horizontal angle from the centre of the camera’s view to the marker, in radians.
-Ranges -&pi to &pi.
+Ranges -&pi; to &pi;.
 Directly in front is zero, positive to the right.

 vertical_angle
 : Vertical angle from the centre of the camera’s view to the marker, in radians.
-Ranges -&pi to &pi.
+Ranges -&pi; to &pi;.
 Directly in front is zero, positive values upwards.

 ```python